horizontalsystems/blockchain-crypto-guides/token_guides/ethereum.md

 ## 2. Ethereum Blockchain

 Under the hood, Ethereum is a blockchain.
-If you are new to this concept then read our short guide to blockchains.
+If you are new to this concept then read our short [guide to blockchains](/fundamentals/1-cryptocurrency-basics.md).

-The Ethereum blockchain is basically a history of all actions (aka transaction) that ever happened on Ethereum, starting from the very beginning.
+The Ethereum blockchain is basically a history of all actions (aka transactions) that ever happened on Ethereum, starting from the very beginning.

 A transaction can range from a simple transfer of Ether tokens from one wallet to another, to more complex processes such as the execution of an action on some decentralized service (aka, smart contract---more on these in a moment!).